csc-training/summerschool/mpi/docs/04-collectives.md

 # Common mistakes with collectives

-- Using a collective operation within if-rank test:<br>
+1. Using a collective operation within if-rank test:<br>
 `if (rank == 0) call mpi_bcast(...`
-    - All the processes, both the root (the sender or the gatherer) and the rest (receivers or senders), must call the collective routine!
+    - All the processes, both the root (the sender or the receiver) and the rest (receivers or senders), must call the collective routine!
-- Assuming that all processes making a collective call would complete at the same time
+2. Assuming that all processes making a collective call would complete at the same time

 # Summary